 I have been interested in information ever since I was a little girl and would pore over reference books I found at the library and those we had at home--my favorites were the infographics of the day: the multi-colored maps of countries with their national products jumping off the page: fish, cows and cheese, automobiles, perhaps a steel manufacturing plant.
 Also an avid fiction reader, I loved browsing the aisles of the school library, looking for titles by my favorite authors and chancing upon the worlds of authors and books I hadn't yet read.

 As a graduate student in library and information studies, I spent many hours in academic libraries and archives, marveling at and using the array of manuscript, print, digitized, and electronic resources they offer, as I pursued concentrations in history of the book, academic librarianship, and digital libraries.
 I have also studied the foundations of archives and have worked on several archival collections.

-Today I am an academic librarian, excited about working with this vast bibliographic world--this incredible body of knowledge based on centuries of inquiry and documentation--and making this world accessible to the next generation of patrons.
+Today I work in the large research library at the Wisconsin Historical Society.
+I am excited to be working with this vast bibliographic world--this incredible body of knowledge and literature--and helping to make this world accessible to generations of patrons.

-On these pages you can read about my experience with print collection management, reference instruction and information literacy research, and digital libraries.
-I have also extensively studied art librarianship and the particular role that print and emerging electronic resources play in art history research.
+On these pages you can read about my experience with print collection management, digital libraries, and reference instruction and information literacy research.